National Museum of Modern Art Zagreb Croatia

 _____________

-A group of Croatian painters known as “the Prague Four” – Vilko Gecan, Milivoj Uzelac, Marijan Trepše, and Vladimir Varlaj – were the “key protagonists of Croatian expressionism”.
-They “derived their style from Cézanneism and Expressionism while moving towards Cubism and Post-Cubism”.
+A group of Croatian painters who were known as “the Prague Four” – Vilko Gecan, Milivoj Uzelac, Marijan Trepše, and Vladimir Varlaj – were the “key protagonists of Croatian expressionism”.
+They “derived their style from Cézanneism and Expressionism, while moving towards Cubism and Post-Cubism”.

 During the fourth decade of the 20th century, the collection “contextualises the works of Ivan Generalić and Franjo Mraz.
 The two artists founded Naïve Art in Croatia”.
 Their aim was “collecting, studying, and exhibiting the works of peasant painters and sculptors, who were called naïve artists at that time“.
 There’s a Croatian Museum of Naïve Art in Zagreb.